Codefans-fan/zklib/README.md

 # zklib
-Attendance Machine Libraries.
-Connection to the network using the TCP protocol and port 4370
+Connection to the network using the TCP protocol and port 4370. python script

 config the scrip zkMachine.